 Gait/Assistive Devices/Orthosis/Prosthesis/Transfer Technique - Student will define and understand the basic gait terminologies.
 Explain the general principles of Assistive Devices.
-Instructor demonstrates the different types of weight bearing patterns with assistive devices, perform proper use of crutches, canes, walkers and student will get to do return demonstration after.
-Understand
+Instructor demonstrates the different types of weight bearing patterns with assistive devices, performs proper use of crutches, canes, walkers and student will get to do return demonstration after.
+Understand the advantages and disadvantages of using axillary crutches, cane, forearm crutches and walkers.
+Discuss ascending stairs and curbs, descending stairs and curbs.
+In this module, students will learn the functions of an orthosis/prosthesis device.
+Discuss patient care for orthosis and prosthesis.
+Students will learn to demonstrate proper transfer techniques on dependent, assisted and independent patients.
+Identify safety considerations, render assistance to fallen patients, transferring patients are the highlights of this module.

-Prerequisite: PCTO4 - Physical Assessment and Examination Patient Positioning and Bed Mobility Techniques and Range of Motion (ROM)
+Prerequisite: PCT04 - Physical Assessment and Examination Patient Positioning and Bed Mobility Techniques and Range of Motion (ROM)